rallg/novelette/README.md

 After 2024 is released, it may be uploaded.
 Then I can be sure that any inadequacies are not frozen into the end of 2023, or the 2024 ISO.

-Update, February 28, 2024: I assure you that I continue to work on this, and have made many improvements, not uploaded yet.
+Update, March 4, 2024: I assure you that I continue to work on this, and have made many improvements, not uploaded yet.
 Waiting until TeXlive 2024 is out.